Multiple sign-changing and semi-nodal normalized solutions for a Gross-Pitaevskii type system on bounded domains: the $L^2$-supercritical case: Abstract

-Here, $\Omega \subset \R^N$ ($N = 3,4$) is a bounded domain.
-The constants $\beta_{kj} \neq 0$ and $c_j > 0$ are prescribed constants, while $\la_1, \cdots, \la_m$ are unknown and appear as Lagrange multipliers.
-This is the first result in the literature on the existence and multiplicity of sign-changing and semi-nodal normalized solutions of couple Schr\"odinger system in all regimes of $\beta_{kj}$.
-The main tool which we use is a new skill of vector linking and this article attempts for the first time to use linking method to search for solutions of a coupled system.
-Particularly, to obtain semi-nodal normalized solutions, we introduce partial vector linking which is new up to our knowledge.
-Moreover, by investigating the limit process as $\vec{c}=\sbr{c_1,\ldots,c_m} \to \vec{0}$ we obtain some bifurcation results.
-Note that when $N=4$, the system is of Sobolev critical.
-0.1in { \text{\bf Key Words:} Sign-changing and semi-nodal normalized solutions; $L^2$-supercritical; vector link method; $m$-coupled Schr\"odinger system; bifurcation 0.1in \text{\bf Mathematics Subject Classification:} 35J50, 35J15, 35J60}
+This system arises in the search for standing waves of the Gross–Pitaevskii equations.
+Here, $\Omega \subset \R^N$ is a bounded domain, and we focus on the dimensions $N = 3, 4$.
+Note that the case $N=4$ corresponds to a Sobolev critical setting.
+The constants $ \mu_j \neq 0, \beta_{kj} \neq 0$ and $c_j > 0$ are prescribed, while $\la_1, \cdots, \la_m$ are unknown and appear as Lagrange multipliers.
+We present the first result in the literature on the existence and multiplicity of such sign-changing and semi-nodal normalized solutions across all regimes of the parameters $\beta_{kj}$.
+Our main tool is a new skill of vector linking; this article is the first attempt to apply linking techniques to a coupled system of this type.
+To obtain semi-nodal solutions, we introduce a partial vector linking approach, which is new to the best of our knowledge.
+Finally, we obtain some bifurcation results by investigating the asymptotic behavior as $\vec{c} = (c_1, \ldots, c_m) \to \vec{0}$.